Discover Liverpool, the great maritime City and the Beatles' home town

 The choice of hotels is increasing in Liverpool.
 Our favourites are The Shankly Hotel, named after Liverpool FC manager Bill Shankly.
 Near to all the sights in the heart of the Cavern Quarter.
 The Titanic Hotel, a converted warehouse and tastefully transformed into a smart and chic hotel with an industrial heritage look.
 What a name to for a hotel; Hard Days Night, perfect for Beatles fans.

-Liverpool is an easy afternoon visit when travelling to the Lake District or the Yorkshire Dales from North Wales.
+Liverpool is an easy afternoon visit when travelling to the Lake District National Park or the Yorkshire Dales National Park from North Wales.
 Liverpool can be part of an England and Wales Tour by substituting a stop in the Peak District National Park.
 Liverpool is around 2 hrs 30 mins from London by train.
 Taking a flight from Liverpool John Lennon Airport to Belfast direct makes an England and Ireland Tour work well.

 Dockers and Soccer Stars